PDFs by language

 Lab tests: Blood and urine tests can be used to help find some types of cancer.
 They can also be used to find out how well your child’s body is working.

 Ultrasound: For this test, a small wand is moved around on your child’s skin.
 It gives off sound waves and picks up the echoes as they bounce off tissues.
 The echoes are made into a picture on a computer screen.

 X-rays: X-rays of the part of your child’s body that might have cancer are sometimes the first tests done.
 A chest x-ray may also be done to see if the cancer has spread to the lungs.

 CT or CAT scan: This test uses x-rays to make detailed pictures of the inside of your child's body.
 This test may be done to look for cancer or to see if it has spread.

 MRI scan: MRIs use radio waves and strong magnets instead of x-rays to make detailed pictures of the inside of your child’s body.
 MRIs can show the tumor and other parts of the body.

 PET scan: PET scans use a kind of sugar that can be seen inside your child’s body with a special camera.
 If there is cancer, this sugar shows up as “hot spots” where the cancer is found.
 This test can help show if the cancer has spread.

-Biopsy: In a biopsy (BY-op-see), the doctor takes out a small piece of the lump to check it for cancer cells.
+Biopsy: In a biopsy , the doctor takes out small pieces of the suspected area to check it for cancer cells.
 A biopsy is often the only way to tell for sure if your child has cancer.
 There are many ways to do a biopsy.
 The type used will depend on the size of the lump and where it is in your child’s body.
 Ask the doctor what kind your child will need.

-The stage describes how much the cancer has grown in the area where it started.
-It also tells if the cancer has spread to other parts of your child’s body.
+The stage describes how much the cancer has grown in the area where it started, and if it has spread to other parts of your child’s body.

 Some kinds of cancer are staged using other systems.
 Ask the doctor about the cancer stage and what it means for your child.